Daljeet8/PPS_2022/2221036/Prog24.md

- ## Program 24 : Write a code to display to check prime number .
+ ## Program 24 : Write a code to display to check if given number is prime .
  ```C
  #include <stdio.h>
 int main ()